 About This Blog

 In his academic work James primarily studies the philosophy of education, including to how the arts help us learn and grow, and he’s particularly interested in how the arts promote ethical and existential development.
-Right now he is working on his doctoral thesis, an investigation of the nature, value and development of an independent mind – it is called “Free Thinking”.
+James has recently defended his doctoral thesis, an investigation of the nature, value and development of autonomy – what he calls “Free Thinking”.
 He holds an M.Ed in Arts in Education from HGSE, and an MA in Education with Drama and English from the University of Cambridge, where he graduated with a double first-class degree and won a number of academic awards.
-James is privileged to have been made a Frank Knox Memorial Fellow, which has enabled him to continue his studies, and is proud to have been elected a Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce (RSA).
+James is privileged to have been made a Frank Knox Memorial Fellow, which enabled him to complete his studies, and is proud to have been elected a Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce (RSA).

 James is an experienced actor and singer, having performed in many locations around the world including St Peter’s Basilica in Rome, Shakespeare’s Globe Theatre, Oriole Park in Baltimore, the Barbican Centre, and the Royal Albert Hall.
 He has sung with the National Youth Choir of Great Britain, and has taken on such varied roles as Oedipus, Jacques and Touchstone (As You Like It), Thomas Becket (Murder in the Cathedral) and Father Christmas.
-He currently sings with the Cambridge (MA)-based Oriana Consort and the Boston Gay Men’s Chorus.
+He currently sings with the Gateway Men’s Chorus.
 Amongst those who have seen him speak, James’ passion for public speaking is legendary.

 For two years James worked part-time for the London Shakespeare Workout Prison Project (LSW), a charity that takes Shakespeare into prisons around the UK.
 During his association with LSW he visited HMP Send, Highpoint, Brixton and Pentonville, and helped organise a production of The House of Bernarda Alba that was performed at the Criterion Theatre in London.
 This was the first occasion on which inmates from a closed prison (HMP Send) were given leave to perform on a London Stage.

 James is a committed Humanist and a Humanist Celebrant, who wants to build communities which foster the development of non-religious social capital and give naturalists the space to come together and appreciate each other more deeply.
-To further this aim, James is an Assistant Editor at The New Humanism and a Contributing Scholar for State of Formation(an interfaith community blog).
+To further this aim, James works as the Outreach Director of the Ethical Society of St. Louis – one of the largest Humanist communities in the world.
 He believes that society is desperately in need of living communities dedicated to human flourishing and freedom.